22jcampb/audacity/README.txt

 If there are repeatable steps to make these bugs happen, this could help us track down what is causing them.

-For best workarounds and other known issues in 3.0.2, please see: https://wiki.audacityteam.org/wiki/Release_Notes_3.0.2/Issues
+For workarounds and other known issues in 3.0.2, please see: https://wiki.audacityteam.org/wiki/Release_Notes_3.0.2/Issues